FR12360/GreaseBBQLightning/README.md

+##Fossum Robotics 12360

 ## NOTICE

-This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.
+This repository contains the public Team Code for Fossum Middle School #12360 along with FTC SDK for the SKYSTONE (2019-2020) competition season.

 Formerly this software project was hosted [here](https://github.com/ftctechnh/ftc_app).
 Teams who are competing in the SKYSTONE Challenge should use this [new SKYSTONE repository](https://github.com/FIRST-Tech-Challenge/SKYSTONE) instead of the older (and no longer updated) ftc_app repository.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.
+This repository also contains Fossum's teamcode for the 2019-2020 FTC Skystone competition season.

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial) to get familiar with how to use the control system: